DCT

 I. Executive Summary and Procedural Information

-- Core Dispute: Plaintiffs allege that Defendant’s OneLeave Explorer software infringes patents related to systems and methods for evaluating and displaying compliance standards information.
+• Core Dispute: Plaintiff alleges that Defendant's OneLeave Explorer software infringes two patents related to automated systems that evaluate and display employee eligibility for benefits under various compliance standards.

-- Key Procedural History: The complaint alleges that Plaintiffs’ counsel sent a letter to Defendant on October 8, 2025, identifying the patents-in-suit, which may serve as the basis for a claim of pre-suit willful infringement.
+• Key Procedural History: The complaint alleges that Plaintiffs' counsel sent a letter to Defendant on October 8, 2025, identifying the patents-in-suit, which may be used to establish pre-suit knowledge for allegations of willful infringement.

 Case Timeline